-When the only door to your business is a digital one, it’s even more crucial that the customer experience you’re providing not only meets what they would’ve had in person, but exceeds it by offering tools that support customers’ changing needs.
-A McKinsey report from April recommends banks focus on driving adoption of their digital platforms in the wake of COVID-19, citing that usage of these tools increases customer satisfaction and efficiency — two primary concerns of financial institutions today.
+When the primary door to your business is now a digital one, it’s crucial that the customer experience you’re providing not only meets what they would’ve had in person, but exceeds it by offering tools that support customers’ changing needs.
+Institutions must focus on driving adoption of their digital platforms in the wake of COVID-19, as usage of these tools increases customer satisfaction and efficiency—two primary concerns of financial institutions today.

 To help financial companies optimize their digital experience, here are six tactics we recommend:

 Historically, financial institutions have invested in customer data to evaluate channel effectiveness—today, that is no longer enough.
 By leveraging data on customers’ interactions with your application (e.g. product usage data, sentiment, and feedback), you can provide a more personalized user experience and encourage behaviors that lead to success—both for the company and the customer.

 This can be extremely powerful, for example when a bank is able to understand which actions in their platform lead to customer retention.
 In this case, the team might learn that when a new customer opens a checking account, if they deposit money within two days, set up online bill payments within 30 days, and order paper checks within 60 days, they will keep that customer 90 percent of the time.
 From there, the bank can set up automated in-app notifications and walkthroughs to guide new users to these key actions, and tailor messaging based on a customer’s account type, services they’ve purchased, and behavior in the application so far.

 Prioritizing digital solutions puts more pressure on financial institutions to deliver clear and effective communication than is necessary during in-person interactions.